2017 Outlook - Unbreakable

 "They call me Mr. Glass."

---Elijah Price, Unbreakable, 2000
+- Elijah Price, Unbreakable, 2000

 Before going any further, it is important to emphasize the following point.
 The U.S. stock market has saved the investing world for the past eight years since the financial crisis.
 It has truly been superhuman to this point.
 And this fact must be respected going forward.
-It is still a super hero until proven otherwise.
-For just when you're ready to count a super hero out, they overcome again and again.
+It is still a superhero until proven otherwise.
+For just when you're ready to count a superhero out, they overcome again and again.
 Thus, counting the U.S. stock market out today is in many ways just as risky as sticking with it.
 Investors have been well served by staying long U.S. stocks, and they should continue to do so with the appropriate portion of their investment portfolios until such time when the U.S. stock market finally shows signs of being finally defeated.
 In other words, now is not the time to be all in on stocks, nor has it been for some time from a risk management perspective.

 But despite its persistent superhuman strength, the U.S. stock market is in a fragile state as it enters the New Year.
 Earnings remain lackluster despite optimistic forecasts that may or may not come to pass.
 Valuations remain at historical highs that are well in excess of the rest of the world.
 Monetary policy is quickly fading away at the same time that the fiscal policy outlook remains uncertain despite the flood of recent optimism.
 The geopolitical market environment is filled with risks that may become increasingly difficult to successfully navigate.
 And even if everything turns out better than expected, it stands to reason how much longer the U.S. stock market can maintain its relative outperformance versus the rest of the world, which is already running notably long at nine years and counting.